Private equity? You mean alternative asset manager

 TAKING CONTROL

-Multi-platform offerings have allowed private equity firms to capture major mandates from investors seeking economies of scale, such as the Teacher Retirement System of Texas giving KKR & Co LP (KKR.N) and Apollo Global Management LLC (APO.N) $3 billion (1.9 billion pounds) each to invest on their behalf across their funds.
+Multi-platform offerings have allowed private equity firms to capture major mandates from investors seeking economies of scale, such as the Teacher Retirement System of Texas giving KKR & Co LP and Apollo Global Management LLC $3 billion each to invest on their behalf across their funds.

 "You have got 4,000 to 5,000 private equity funds in the world.
 There will be about 6 or 7 that will be managing a wide array of assets and be asset managers as you might call them," David Rubenstein, co-founder of Carlyle Group LP, told Reuters on the sidelines of the conference.